benjamroz/MASHM/README.md

     /path/to/build/test

-# How to build with timers (GPTL)
+# How to build MASHM with GPTL timers

 MASHM optionally can use the General Purpose Timing Library (GPTL), available at http://jmrosinski.github.io/GPTL/ , to provide timings of the communication routines.
 To enable these timers build and install GPTL (to say /path/to/gptl-install) and set the following configure time variable.

-    -DGPTL_DIR=/path/to/gptl-install
+    -DGPTL_DIR=/path/to/gptl-install \

-Ensure that the output of the configure step indicates that the GPTL library was found.
+Ensure that the output of the configure step indicates that the GPTL library was found and then build the code as above (by typing make).

 # TODO: